nigel5/obstacle-avoidance-robot/README.md

 Symptoms of low battery include the robot not travelling straight, not clearing the obstacle, or "stuttering" start-stop movement.

 ## Known Issues
 - It is very easy to trap the robot.
-Commonly, it will be in a deadlock on whether to turn or continue forward.
+Commonly, it will be in a deadlock on whether to turn or to continue forward.